How to find a licensed electrician featured image

 Every receptacle installed in kitchens must be GFCI-protected.

-Licensed Electrical Contractors can also take additional training and certifications with specific electrical manufacturers, like EATON.
-These LECs have additional training specifically with EATON products and have the backing of a trusted national industry-leading manufacturer.
+A Licensed Electrician can also take additional training and certifications with specific electrical manufacturers, like EATON.
+These licensed electricians have additional training specifically with EATON products and have the backing of a trusted national industry-leading manufacturer.
 They go through training sessions to make sure they have the knowledge and expertise needed to do the job properly.

 EATON hand selects these contractors so you can trust they will provide quality work and service with respect and professionalism.
 Ongoing training is key!

-To find a licensed, and Eaton Certified contractor in the USA in your area, visit myhome.Eaton.com
+To find an Eaton licensed electrician in the USA in your area, visit myhome.Eaton.com

-#4 A Licensed Electrical Contractor will Do Your Electrical Work SAFELY
+#4 A Licensed Electrician will Do Your Electrical Work SAFELY

 When I am driving around, it’s not that rare for me to spot contractors working on a roof with no fall arrest equipment.
 That makes me very nervous.
 Similarly, touching electrical work comes with its own risks.
 Poorly done electrical work can cause electrical fires, injuries, and even death.